JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 [//]: # (title: What's New in TeamCity 2022.12)
 [//]: # (auxiliary-id: What's New in TeamCity 2022.12;What's New in TeamCity)

+## Build reordering is supported in the Sakura UI

+You can now manually reorder builds in the build queue by dragging them to the desired position in the Sakura UI.

 ## Fixed issues